wp-plugins/disqus-latest-comments/readme.txt

 This plugin will allow you to list your websites latest Disqus comments in a page, post or widget.

 Simply install and activate the plugin, browse to 'Comments' -> 'Disqus Latest Comments' menu, add in your Disqus shortname, then include the [disqus-latest] shortcode in the page, post or widget of your choosing.

+The configuration and options can be found in the WordPress administration.
+Browser to 'Comments' -> 'Disqus Latest Comments'.

+Options are available for:
+*  Number of comments listed
+*  To show avatars
+*  Size of avatar images
+*  Excerpt length (length of comment shown in widget)
+*  A choice of three pre-configured styles - grey, blue and green
+*  Ability to bypass caching (for debugging or attempting to bypass any caching plugins you may have installed)
+*  Ability to translate Disqus time terms (for example 'days ago')

 You can see a working example of the plugin at [www.itsupportguides.com](http://www.itsupportguides.com/latest-comments/ "www.itsupportguides.com latest comments").